frob/frob.github.com/content/posts/2015-07-26-step-one-on-replacing-jekyll--make-yaml-work.md

      ... ">Written on {{ post.date | date: "%B %e, %Y" }}</aside>
 ```

-Hmmm, It looks like the YAML Front matter will be a bit more dificult.
+Hmmm, It looks like the YAML Front matter will be a bit more difficult.

 First I tried [yaml-front-matter](https://www.npmjs.com/package/yaml-front-matter), which wasn't what I wanted.
 It works with node but I was hoping to find a gulp plugin.
 So I found [gulp-front-matter](https://github.com/lmtm/gulp-front-matter) which looks promising.
 This one is a gulp plugin and it looks like it will work, but it isn't well documented.
 Looks like I have some code to read.